-- permerror - The message could not be verified due to some error that is unrecoverable, such as a required header field being absent.
+- permerror - The message could not be verified due to some unrecoverable error, such as a required header field being absent.
 A later attempt is unlikely to produce a final result.

 SPF Auth Result

-- none - The SPF verifier had no information at all about the authorization or lack thereof of the client to use the checked identity or identities.
+- none - The SPF verifier had no information about the authorization or lack thereof of the client to use the checked identity or identities.

 - neutral - Indicates that although a policy for the identity was discovered, there is no definite assertion (positive or negative) about the client.